Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

 \item \textbf{Type of edge assignment:} \cite[Lemma 2.4]{ors} shows that an edge assignment $\epsilon$ of a link diagram with oriented crossings $(L,o)$ of type $X$ can also be viewed as a type $Y$ edge assignment for some orientation $o'$.
 That is, the type X Burnside functor associated to $(L,o,\epsilon)$ is already the type Y Burnside functor associated to $(L,o',\epsilon)$.
 In fact, if $L$ is a periodic link diagram, the orientation $o'$ constructed in \cite{ors} is equivariant.
 Moreover, the identification of the Burnside functors is equivariant, handling this case.

 \item \textbf{Ordering of circles at each resolution:} We must check that reordering the circles of a resolution results in an equivalent Burnside functor.
-For this, let $\KhGen(u)$ and $\KhGen'(u)$ denote the Khovanov generators for two differing orderings of the circles for a fixed link diagram.
+For this, let $\KhGen(u)$ and $\KhGen'(u)$ denote the Khovanov generators for two differing (equivariant) orderings of the circles for a fixed equivariant link diagram.
 These orderings are related by a bijection from $\KhGen(u)$ to $\KhGen'(u)$.
-One checks directly that these bijections relate the two functors $F_1,F_2\from\two^n\to\oddb$ by a sign reassignment, which, moreover, \emph{commutes with the action of } $\ZZ_p$. \end{itemize}
+One checks directly that these bijections relate the two functors $F_1,F_2\from\two^n\to\oddb$ by a sign reassignment, which, moreover, commutes with the action of $\ZZ_p$. \end{itemize}

 We now assume that the ordering of the circles upstairs is chosen as at the end of Section \ref{subsec:periodic-links}.

-We show how to check invariance of $\khoburn$ under Reidemeister moves by upgrading the proof for chain complexes to Burnside functors, as is done in \cite{lls2},\cite{lshomotopytype}, with the only change that we keep track of the external action in the course of the proof.
-We will work out the details in the case of a Reidemeister I move - this case will make clear what modifications are necessary to the usual invariance proof of $\khoburn$ (without external action) for Reidemeister II and III moves.
+We show how to check invariance of $\khoburn$ under Reidemeister moves by upgrading the proof for chain complexes to Burnside functors, as is done in \cite{lls2}, \cite{lshomotopytype}, with the only change that we keep track of the external action in the course of the proof.
+We will work out the details in the case of a Reidemeister I move; this case will make clear what modifications are necessary to the usual invariance proof of $\khoburn$ (without external action) for Reidemeister II and III moves.
 Indeed, the proof of invariance is largely an iterated version of the usual invariance proof of Khovanov homology.

 Let $\tilde D$ be a periodic link diagram, and let $\tilde D'$ be a diagram that differs from $\tilde D$ by only an equivariant Reidemeister 1 (R1) move, which consists of $p$ usual Reidemeister moves in the same orbit.
 See Figure \ref{fig:reid-1}, where we choose one of the R1 moves for concreteness.
 Let $F_1$ denote the odd Khovanov-Burnside functor of $\tilde{D}$, and $F_2$ that of $\tilde{D}'$.